 You can download Forecast Bar on the App Store:

 MacID is app, which allows you to use Touch ID on your iPhone/iPad to unlock your Mac.
-It needs to be installed on both devices and on the same Wi-Fi network and it also needs Bluetooth.
-Automatic lock of your Mac while you are too away with your iPhone/iPad or automatic wake when you are near is included too – it’s based on dBm unit, it can be configured to set up to fit your needs and network parameters.
+It needs to be installed on both devices and on the same wi-fi network and it also needs Bluetooth.
+Automatic lock of your Mac while you are too far away with your iPhone/iPad or automatic wake when you are near is included too – it’s based on dBm unit, it can be configured to set up to fit your needs and network parameters.
 MacID for iOS can also show notifications on your iDevice when your Mac requests unlock requests, elevated privilege requests and auto-lock notifications.
-Just one issue – iOS version needs to be running in multitasking, but this is not a bug, it’s something with Apple restrictions for apps published to Apple’s App Store.
+Just one issue – iOS version needs to be running in multitasking, but this is not a bug, it’s due to Apple’s restrictions for apps published to Apple’s App Store.

 You can download MacID on the App Store:

 Old, unupdated app without support for Apple Music, not even updated for big iPad Pro, but it works good.
 Lacks of Apple Music features are my biggest concerns, but it is still usable to play your iTunes Library remotely.
 You can connect to all your iTunes Libraries in your household, if you are authorized.
 Simple app but it works well.